jasperalani/simple-file-storage/README.md

 ## simple-file-storage
-File Storage and Retrieval API written in Go.
+File storage and retrieval API written in Go.
 Currently configured to allow audio files but can be changed to anything.

 ### Software Requirements